 150 mg/100 mL and 360 mg/200 mL administration bags.
 As a premix that is manufacturer prepared following cGMP, NEXTERONE provides an accurately prepared concentration to help minimize compounding errors that may occur in urgent situations2,3

 Store in carton to protect from light until ready to use

-Nexterone offers healthcare professionals one less task to perform during stressful situations.
-Our manufacturer-prepared premix provides an accurately prepared dose that helps minimize errors related to compounding.
-With Nexterone, there’s no waiting, no admixing—and it may reduce amiodarone waste.
-Clinicians can just grab the bag for delivery at the point of care.
+NEXTERONE offers healthcare professionals one less task to perform during stressful situations.
+Our manufacturer-prepared premix provides an accurately prepared concentration that helps minimize errors related to compounding.2,3 With NEXTERONE, there’s no waiting, no admixing—and it may reduce amiodarone waste.1 Clinicians can just grab the bag for delivery at the point of care.

 Intensive Care Unit

 NEXTERONE response can vary.
 Monitor patient response and adjust dose accordingly.
 In controlled clinical trials, mean daily doses above 2100 mg were associated with an increased risk of hypotension.

 After the first 24 hours, continue the maintenance infusion 720 mg per 24 hour period (0.5 mg/min).
 Directly infuse NEXTERONE Premixed Injection (360 mg/200 mL; 1.8 mg/mL) at a rate of 0.278 mL/min.